Our rules and

 12. A Base Cow shall be identifiable by ear tag or other means acceptable to the Council.

 13. If any permanent marks become illegible the Council may require, the Herd Owner to provide results of a parentage verification DNA test.

 14. Every animal that is to be registered with the Society will be assigned a Registry number.
-The first four numbers are the Herd Number, then the purity letter, followed by the year letter and finally a four-digit number assigned to the animals by the registered owner usually in age order.
+The first four numbers are the Herd Number, followed by the two-digit year number and finally a four-digit number assigned to the animals by the registered owner usually in age order.

 Note: The following year letter are not used – I, O, Q, S, V

 15. Transfers of animals shall not be recognised unless the animals are registered, and transferred from one registered herd owner to another registered herd owner or to another herd owner who subsequently registers a herd with the Society.
 No animal may be admitted to a registered herd unless it is transferred from a herd registered with the Society or from a herd registered with any other Society approved by the Council, except under Regulation 2 (b).
 The breeding of any animal transferred from another Society must be certified by that Society or a person or organisation in terms acceptable to the Council.

 Any bull that is being transferred must be DNA profiled and sire verified, the preference with a wet TSU sample but tail switch samples will also be accepted.
 This is the responsibility of the vendor.

 NOTE: Where an animal is sold to an overseas purchaser and exported an Export Fee will be payable by the vendor.
 A transfer form shall be completed in the normal manner for record purposes.
 (Refer also Regulation 24.)